bitburner-official/bitburner-src/markdown/bitburner.singularity.destroyw0r1dd43m0n.md

 </td><td>

-BN number to jump to
+_(Optional)_ BN number to jump to. undefined leads you to the BitVerse

 </td></tr>